 The kind of food preparation I’ve been doing lately may be simplified down to only the very essential tasks (chop food into bite sized pieces, flavor, heat) but it is still soothing in a way that ordering will never be.

-This meal welcomed me home; I had made it before my trips, socked it away in the freezer and forgotten about it until I really, really needed a flavorful, ugly, hearty, vibrantly flavored home cooked meal to cure me of the lingering taste in my mouth of airport salads, Food That Comes In Bar Form, and an excess of trail mix.
+This meal welcomed me home; I made it before my trips, stocked it away in the freezer and forgotten about it until I really, really needed a flavorful, ugly, hearty, vibrantly flavored home cooked meal to cure me of the lingering taste in my mouth of airport salads, Food That Comes In Bar Form, and an excess of trail mix.

 My only other kitchen renovation experience was when I was a kid, maybe 10 or 11, and my recollection of that time was glee at the sight of the freezer piled high with Stouffer’s frozen mac & cheese and fettuccine alfredo tv dinners (the two were neck and neck for my favorite meal at the time), which I was otherwise very rarely allowed to eat.